mongodb/docs/mongodb/source/index.rst

    reference/glossary

-.. the following documents are drafts of reference materials/indexes that need to be created but that aren't part of our initial reference material pass.
+.. the following documents are drafts of reference materials/indexes that need to be created but that haven't been yet.

 .. toctree::
    :hidden:

+   reference/database-statistics
+   reference/collection-statistics
    reference/javascript-methods
    reference/meta-query-operators